paulrobinson/github-to-jira-import/README.md

 Here's an example command line, for running the script:

-    jbang run.java --jira-server https://issues.redhat.com -u <JIRA username> -p <JIRA password> -t <GitHub token with read access> -c ./queries.yaml --dryrun
+    jbang run.java --jira-server https://issues.redhat.com -j <JIRA personel access token> -g <GitHub token with read access> -c ./queries.yaml --dryrun

 Notice the `--dryrun` option.
 With this flag set, the script will only log its intentions, but not actually execute the changes.
+I.e it won't create any JIRA issues.

 # Local dev
 Load the code in IntelliJ (or your specified IDE) for editing and live reloading dependency changes